Arturo Vidal: Inter Milan

 On 22 September 2020, Inter Milan and Barcelona confirmed the transfer of Vidal for a fee of €1 million in variables.
 On 13 January 2021, Vidal scored his first goal for the club against Fiorentina in Coppa Italia from the penalty mark.
 On 17 January, he scored his first Serie A goal with Inter in a 2–0 win over his former club Juventus.
 On 11 July 2022, Vidal's contract with Inter was terminated by mutual consent.

 Flamengo

 On 14 July 2022, Vidal joined Flamengo on a free transfer.
-Vidal signed an 18 month contract which will see him at the club until December 2023.
+Vidal signed an 18-month contract which will see him at the club until December 2023.

-He scored his first goal with "Mengao" on 30 July, in a 4-1 win over Atlético Goianiense, on the 20th date of the Brasileirao 2022.
+He scored his first goal with "Mengao" on 30 July, in a 4–1 win over Atlético Goianiense, in the 20th round of the Brasileirao.
+On 13 July 2023, Vidal's contract with Flamengo was terminated by mutual consent.

+Athletico Paranaense

+On 14 July 2023, Vidal joined Athletico Paranaense on a deal running until December 2023.

+On 16 September 2023, Vidal suffered a bad injury to one of his knees, keeping him away from the football fields for a period of 3–4 months.

+Return to Colo-Colo

+On 22 January 2024, Vidal returned to Colo-Colo after seventeen years.

 International career

 Youth

 Vidal represented Chile at the Under-20 level at the 2007 South American Youth Championship in Paraguay where he was the tournament's second top scorer with six goals.
 During the tournament he played central midfield and helped the team to qualify for the 2007 FIFA U-20 World Cup where Chile finished in third place with Vidal scoring two goals in the tournament, including the match winner against Portugal in the round of 16.